wisehackermonkey/falling_sand/falling_sand/README.md

 return

-create a function that sets the current mouse position mapped to which current grid location its pointed to and sets it from EMPTY to full funciton draw() set the result of updateGridState(scale factor, grid_buffer, grid_current) to current grid draw_pixels
+create a function that sets the current mouse position mapped to which current grid location its pointed to and sets it from EMPTY to full also set the surounding pixels in a radius of 5 to SAND

+funciton draw()
+set the result of updateGridState(scale factor, grid_buffer, grid_current) to current grid draw_pixels